fipelle/MessyTimeSeries.jl/README.md

 ### Kalman filter and smoother

 #### Data
-The following examples show how to perform a standard univariate state-space decomposition (local linear trend + seasonal + noise decomposition) using the implementations of the Kalman filter and smoother in TSAnalysis.
+The following examples show how to perform a standard univariate state-space decomposition (local linear trend + seasonal + noise decomposition) using the implementations of the Kalman filter and smoother in ```TSAnalysis```.

 The following examples use non-seasonally adjusted (NSA) data that can be downloaded using
 ```julia